Thomas Thompson (Australian politician): Initial election

 In February 1927, he announced that he would contest the 1927 state election as a Protestant Labor candidate in the seat of Port Adelaide, opposing the two incumbent Labor MHAs.
 The WWF insisted that he withdraw his nomination, but Thompson refused; the union then publicly opposed his candidacy.
-Thompson's campaign denounced "Political Romanism", alleging that it was "disloyal to the Empire", supported scripture reading in state schools, favoured a referendum on alcohol, stated his personal support for Labor Premier Lionel Hill, advocated construction of the Birkenhead Bridge as the most important local issue, and called for the Harbours Board to be replaced with a Harbour Trust, opposed immigration, and suggested limiting public employment to "native-born or nationalised British subjects".
+Thompson's campaign denounced "Political Romanism", alleging that it was "disloyal to the Empire", supported scripture reading in state schools, favoured a referendum on alcohol, stated his personal support for Labor Premier Lionel Hill, advocated the construction of the Birkenhead Bridge as the most important local issue, and called for the Harbours Board to be replaced with a Harbour Trust, opposed immigration, and suggested limiting public employment to "native-born or nationalised British subjects".

 He won the election in an upset result, defeating Frank Condon.
 He attributed a large part of his victory to the support of the Protestant Federation.
 He immediately announced upon the declaration of the poll that "the Labor Party could rely on him".
 Following his victory, he was formally expelled by the WWF in May.